Trusted-Execution/.github/profile/Resources.md

 ## Want to learn about SGX, here's my recommended cirricula:
 A good 90-minute video, hosted by one of SGX's designers, describing the technology at a low level:  https://www.youtube.com/watch?v=mPT_vJrlHlg

+## Other
+I've always liked Agner Fog's resources, so I'm linking to it:  https://www.agner.org/optimize/